Exploring the Alphabet of English Idioms: A Journey through ‘D’

 Justifications:

 This is an idiom because it means dressing in a very stylish or fashionable way, similar to "dressed to kill."
-The phrase is figurative and emphasizes an extreme level of attire, unrelated to the literal teeth.
+The idiom is figurative and emphasizes an extreme level of attire, unrelated to the literal teeth.

 Origin: